English vocabulary for recommending places to visit & see exercise

 Below is a definition/description of each of the words in bold from the above text.
 Now choose the word/phrase from the question's selection box which you believe answers each question.
 Only use one word/phrase once.
 Click on the "Check Answers" button at the bottom of the quiz to check your answers.

-1. An adjective which gives somebody's opinion about something and means that it is between ok and good, is
+1. An expression which gives somebody's opinion about something and means that it is between ok and good, is

 All right: